pingcap/docs/system-variables.md

 - Type: Boolean
 - Default value: `ON`
 - This variable controls whether to invalidate the plan cache automatically when statistics on related tables are updated.
-- After enabling this variable, plan cache can make use of statistics more sufficiently to generate the execution plan.
+- After enabling this variable, plan cache can make use of statistics more sufficiently to generate execution plans.
 For example:
-    - Sometimes execution plans are generated before statistics are available for the plan cache.
-After enabling this variable, plan cache will re-generate the execution plan after the statistics are available.
+    - If execution plans are generated before statistics are available, plan cache re-generates execution plans once the statistics are available.
-    - Sometimes the changes in data distribution of a table make the previously optimal execution plan become non-optimal.
-After enabling this variable, plan cache will re-generate the execution plan after the statistics are re-collected.
+    - If the data distribution of a table changes, causing the previously optimal execution plan to become non-optimal, plan cache re-generates execution plans after the statistics are re-collected.
-- This variable is disabled by default for TiDB clusters that are upgraded from versions earlier than v7.1.0 to v7.1.0 or later versions.
+- This variable is disabled by default for TiDB clusters that are upgraded from a version earlier than v7.1.0 to v7.1.0 or later.

 ### `tidb_plan_cache_max_plan_size` <span class="version-mark">New in v7.1.0</span>